dosbox-staging/dosbox-staging/README.md

     meson compile -C build
     ```

-    Your binary is: `build/dosbox` -- have fun!
+    Your binary is: `build/dosbox`

+    The binary depends on local resources relative to it, so we suggest
+    symlinking to the binary from your PATH, such as into ~/.local/bin/
+    -- Have fun!

 ### Windows - Visual Studio (2019 or newer)